CarldricGaming/Mini-Compressor/README.md

   <img src="https://user-images.githubusercontent.com/46277745/214106133-1d304a0c-b909-42c3-a20b-93bdcaedb9ae.png" />
 </p>

-Mini Compressor is the Toolset for most repacking games.
+Mini Compressor is a Tool Set for most repacking games.
-It has included with Masked Compression v3.0 now.
+It has been bundled with Masked Compression v3.0 now.
-Which mean you can compress any games what you want.
+This means you can compress any game what you want.
-By the way, there's have a newly updated program.
+By the way, there is a program that has been recently updated.
-So you can get any you want to compress.
+So you can get whatever you want to compress.

 # Download Mini Compressor
 - [x] **Latest version** - [Latest](https://github.com/CarldricGaming/Mini-Compressor/releases/tag/v22)